nguyentrongbut/telegram-file-uploader-js/README.md

 ## 🔐 Security Notes

-- Do NOT expose your bot token to the frontend/browser.
+- Never expose your bot token on the frontend or client-side apps.

-- public_url is only available for public channels (not private groups).
+- public_url only works for public channels.

-- For private groups, use getFileUrl() and host the result via proxy or direct link.
+- For private groups, use getFileUrl() and serve files via your own proxy/CDN.

 ---

 ## ⚙️ Telegram Setup Guide

 1. Create a bot via: Use [@BotFather](https://t.me/botfather).
 2. Add the bot to your group or channel.
 3. Make sure the bot is admin (to send media).